LindySez | Recipes

 • FAQ

-The shrimp I used when making this recipe were extra-jumbo U/6 shrimp.
+The shrimp I used for this shrimp scampi were extra-jumbo U/6 shrimp.

 The “U” stands for “under,” referring to how many shrimp there are per pound.
-So U/6 means fewer than six shrimp per pound, making them very large.
+So U/6 means fewer than six shrimp per pound, which makes them very large and, yes, a bit luxurious.

-And let’s be honest…extra-extra jumbo shrimp is one of my favorite oxymorons.
+And let’s be honest… extra-extra jumbo shrimp is still one of my favorite oxymorons.

 Butterflied shrimp scampi.